Solheim, Vestland

 Solheim is a small village in Gloppen Municipality in Vestland county, Norway.
-The village lies on the western shore of the large lake Eimhjellevatnet, about 20 km southwest of the village of Straume in the Hyen area.
+The village lies on the western shore of the large lake Eimhjellevatnet, about 20 km southwest of the village of Hyen.
 It takes about 40 minutes to drive from Solheim to the nearby towns of Førde (to the south) and Florø (to the west).
 The village of Eimhjellen lies about 5 km almost straight east of Solheim, across the lake.
-There are a lot of fish in the lake, especially trout.
+There are numerous fish in the lake, especially trout.

-Solheim is mainly an agricultural area and is home to many farmers.
+Solheim is mostly an agricultural area and is home to many farmers.
 Compared to the surrounding villages, Solheim is a sunny place (not shaded by any large mountains), which gives the village its name Solheim, meaning "home of the sun".
-Solheim had a school until 2009, but it is now closed.
-The local students must travel to another school a little farther away.
+Solheim had a school until it was closed in 2009.
+The local students must travel to another school a little further away.
 The old school building is now used as a local community house for parties and gatherings.